brandoz2255/Obsidian-Notes/Fridays.md

     - **5:00 PM - onwards:** **Free Time/Networking**
         - Use this time to network, hang out with friends, or relax.
 You’ve earned it after a busy day.

+- In our free time we could read SICP/Ehack/lockpicking and leetcode htb and try hack me etc